Surface Tension

 But, ‘How does water get into your gutter if you have a solid gutter cover that is not a screen?’

-Water wants to stick to the surface it is already on (adhesion).
-So when water falls from the sky onto the roof – it’s found its surface!
-As it rolls down the roof and combines with other water molecules (cohesion), it views the gutter guard as an extension of the roof.
-As a collective group the water molecules clings to the guard (adhesion).
+Water wants to stick to the surface its already on (adhesion), so when it falls from the sky onto the roof – it’s found its surface!
+As it rolls down the roof and combines with other water molecules (cohesion), it meets the gutter guard and as a collective group, the water molecules cling to the guard (adhesion).

 This is where the trick comes in.